ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 Enable the usage of `infobox` as an alias for `fas-infobox`.
 Only check this option if you are not using ITS's callout adjustments snippets.

+#### Default color for callouts

+Change the default color for callouts to something else than the default blue.
+Every callout with a specific callouts will not be affected.
+This goes for every [official callout types](https://help.obsidian.md/callouts#Supported%20types), as well as for some custom callouts from this theme (such as the screen callout, the paper-fold, etc.).

 ## Code

 #### Limit code to 80 characterss